Disclosure: As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you -read more

-Eufy are best known for their power banks, but they are making a name for themselves through smart devices such as this Eufy security video doorbell which is the only one on the market to feature 2k video resolution through its professional grade Sony sensor.
+As a brand, Eufy are best known for their power banks, but they are making a name for themselves through smart devices such as this Eufy security video doorbell which is the only one on the market to feature 2k video resolution through its professional-grade Sony sensor.

 The battery version is my recommendation as it has a base unit in your home which stores the footage.
 This means that even if someone steals your doorbell, you’ll still have the footage.